b40deep/test-faster-whisper/README.md

 ## troubles / todo:
 - some words are skipped. might be my mic, or the smaller models i'm using
-- hallucinations like `thank you` and the likes
+- hallucinations like `thank you` and the like keep streaming when nobody is speaking.
+Now i see why most systems like this use VAD to trigger the STT and cut off any chance of these.